DockerSecurityPlayground/DSP/Readme.md

 ## Q&A
 How can I share my labs with the world ?
 During the installation you can create a local environment that has not link with git, or you can associate a personal repository the the application.
 This is very useful if you want to share your work with other people.
-DSP Repository must have several requirements, so I have created a base DSP TPL that you can use to create your personal repository.
+DSP Repository must have several requirements, so I have created a base DSP Repo Template that you can use to create your personal repository.
 So, the easiest way to share labs is the following:
-- Fork the project DSP_TPL (https://github.com/giper45/DSP_TPL.git)
+- Fork the project DSP_Repo (https://github.com/giper45/DSP_Repo.git)
 -  During the installation set github directory param to your forked repository.
 - Now create your labs and share it! .
 At current time you there is no support to have more repositories in your DSP environment, anyway you can add git repositories to DSP in this way